markbattistella/docsify-auto-headers/README.md

 </div>

 This plugin enhances your Docsify documentation by automatically generating numbered headers for your markdown files.
 It allows you to configure the header levels, numbering format, and inclusion in the sidebar.
-By utilizing this plugin, you can easily manage and navigate through your documentation headers, ensuring consistency and improved readability.
+By utilising this plugin, you can easily manage and navigate through your documentation headers, ensuring consistency and improved readability.

 ## Demo pages